SplitGemini/markdown2pdf-batch/README.md

 ## Old

 Old dir stores bash script that use pandoc and wkhtmltopdf to convert pdf, using these tools instead of memu is too silly for me.

+It is a bash script for convert all markdown(.md) docs in a directory to pdf, and reserve dir structure.
+It use [pandoc](https://github.com/jgm/pandoc), [mermaid-cli](https://github.com/mermaid-js/mermaid-cli) and [wkhtmltopdf](https://github.com/wkhtmltopdf/wkhtmltopdf) to complete the conversion process.